+- be reviewed annually

+- comply with any relevant Act or Regulation

-- · be reviewed annually - · not change dramatically from one year to next and - be sufficient to fund current expenditure commitments and deliverables outlined in the Council Plan, Financial Plan and Asset Plan.
+- be sufficient to fund current expenditure commitments and deliverables outlined in the Council Plan.
+Financial Plan and Asset Plan.

 Differential rating should be applied as equitably as is practical and will comply with the Ministerial Guidelines for Differential Rating 2013.